mapr-demos/mapr-data-science-refinery-samples/doc/tutorials/0052-pig-scripts.md

 foreach b generate group, COUNT($1);
 ```

 The same as above, but use dynamic text form so that use can specify the variable maxAge in the textbox.
-(See screenshot below).
 Dynamic form is a very cool feature of Zeppelin, you can refer to this link) for details.

 ```
 %pig.query